michaelbaryla/Science-and-Star-Wars-robotic-limb/README.md

    ```

 You’ll see a Server IP Address like  " Server now running at http://127.0.0.1:1880/“.
-Once Node-RED is running, you can access to it pointing your browser at the IP Address.
+Once Node-RED is running, you can access it by pointing your browser at the IP Address.

 ### Install Required Nodes

-You need to install couple extra Nodes to play with Watson and your robot arm.
-Click the burger menu on top-right side and choose ‘Manage palette’.
+You need to install several Nodes to use Watson with your robot arm.
+Click the hamburger menu on top-right side and choose ‘Manage palette’.

 Click ‘Install’ tap and type 'node-red-node-watson’ in the search bar.
 The search screen would show ‘ node-red-node-watson’ node.
 Install it by clicking a ‘Install’ button.

 After installing 'node-red-node-watson’ node successfully, you’ll see installed nodes under ‘IBM Watson’ category.

 Install 'node-red-contrib-browser-utils’ and  'node-red-node-serialport' node in the same way.

 You’ll see a ‘Serial’ node and ‘microphone’ node are added in the ‘input’ category.

 ### Set a flow